 Come to Parc de les Xemeneies if you’re a fan of cool street art.
 It’s probably the best place to see street art that’s still walking distance from the city center.
 It’s also a skate park so come for the skateboarding or to check out the skaters at play.

-Montjüic is residential neighborhood set on the foothills.
+Montjüic is a residential neighborhood set on the foothills.
 It’s home to some of Barcelona’s best attraction and its elevation makes for amazing views.
 The lush area is full of public gardens, museums, a castle, and more.

 The Fundació Joan Miró is an art museum featuring some of Miró’s works also with contemporary art pieces.
 It was created by Miró himself and designed by architect, Josep Lluís Sert.

 La Font del Gat is a restaurant a stone throw away from Fundació Joan Miró.
 It has a lovely terrace that is surrounded by the Jardins de Laribal.

 Jardins de Joan Maragall is one of the lovely gardens of Montjüic.
 Entrance is free but do check the timetables as it is only open on the weekends and holidays.